ArdNut/Thermostat/README.md

 # Thermostat
 Source code for the thermostat from "Arduino: A Technical Reference".

-This is the least polished of the applications.
-The prototype code will be cleaned up, re-tested, and moved over shortly.

 Created for chapter 12 of "Arduino: A Technical Reference" by J. M. Hughes

 Copyight 2015-2016 John M. Hughes

+This is the least polished of the applications.
+It is also the most complex.
+It still needs some rough edges smoothed down.

+## Update 18 July 2016

+I am continuing to work on the code and get it into its final form.
+The last thing to work out is the profile handling.
+The state logic could also use some attention.

 ---
 O'Reilly appreciates, but does not require, attribution.
 An attribution usually